osmarjunior/ES-scraper/README.md

 If you haven't done so, please update ES before running this script.

-For image resizing to work, you need to install PIL:
+For image resizing to work, you need to install Pillow:
 ```
-sudo apt-get install python-imaging
+sudo pip install Pillow
 ```

 Usage